ankane/tailslide/README.md

 # Tailslide

-Median and percentile for Django models, MongoEngine documents, and lists
+Median and percentile for Django models and MongoEngine documents

 Supports: